FAQ

 Q: I borrowed more loan money than I need, can I give back some of my loan(s)?

-Important: When a loan has already disbursed to a student account, any reduction in funds will be billed back the student’s account and create a balance owed to UIC.
+*Please Note: When a loan has already been disbursed to a student’s account, any reduction in funds will be billed back from the student’s account and will result in a balance owed to UIC.
 Students who received a refund from loans will need to use that refund to pay the resulting balance.
-Students who used loans to pay tuition and fees but did not receive refunds will be responsible for paying their loan reduction balance.
+Students who used loans to pay tuition and fees but did not receive a refund will be responsible for paying their loan reduction balance.

 Q: What's the difference between Subsidized and Unsubsidized loans?